On the statistical properties of fluid flows with transitional power-law rheology in heterogeneous porous media: Numerical method

 This Augmented Lagragian method has been introduced to solve non-Newtonian Stokes equation and has been used by many authors (see for instance \cite{glowinski89,roquet03}).
 In this paper the method was adapted to solve the non-linear Darcy's equation:

 As for boundary conditions, pressure is imposed at the inlet and outlet, $P_{in}$ and $P_{out}$ respectively.
-Periodic conditions are assumed at the lateral sides.
-The mean flow is taken in the $x-$direction.
-As described in the paper, the solution of such system of equation is equivalent to finding, among all admissible velocity fields the functional:
+Periodic conditions are assumed at the lateral sides (in the $y-$direction).
+As described above, the solution of such system of equations is equivalent to finding, among all admissible velocity fields the minimum of the functional:

 with